What is a POS system?

 9. Maximum flexibility

 You don’t want to be tied in to a POS system that doesn’t work for your business.
 So, invest in a system that gives you maximum flexibility.
-That means monthly subscriptions that you can opt out of, a variety of third-party apps to choose from, and POS hardware that you can buy upfront.
+That means monthly subscriptions that you can opt out of, a variety of third-party apps to choose from, and essential POS hardware that you can buy upfront.

 Flexibility is also about the options you have during a sale.
 Imagine you’re half way through a transaction, only to find out the customer has left their credit card in their car.
 If there’s a large queue, you’ll want to serve the next customer.
 However, this can mean deleting the transaction and starting all over again!
 Instead, a good POS system should allow you to be flexible, letting you pause and retrieve it later.